philsegeler/OxygenEngine2/README.md

 Does an Iterator like the wrapper just proposed already exist?
 Is there a way to automatically throw an exception, when one tries to access a character of a string outside of it's size()?
 I really don't fancy writing a wrapper for std::basic_string_view

+2020/12/23 - antsouchlos

+New Lexer and Parser are now done and reasonably optimized.
+No memory leaks and quite the performance impovement compared to the previous ones.
+We now embark on the great journey of actually integrating the new Lexer and Parser into OxygenEngine, i.e. rewriting the Interpreter while leaving it's interface unchanged

 ## Initial TODO list for philsegeler
 This should get the project started again with the basics working, so as to be able to add **actual** new features.